A 3 Day Buenos Aires Itinerary for Solo Travellers (2026)

 Tuck into happy hour steak

-Buenos Aires is famous for its top quality beef steak, but food in general seems to be a passion here.
+Buenos Aires is famous for its food scene, specifically its top quality beef steak.

 With shiny fruit and vegetables on display in grocery stores, as well as vegan restaurants, Italian eateries and specialist cheese and wine delicatessens, this is one of South America’s best cities for foodies.

 A local friend’s tip took me to La Cabrera for its steak happy hour.
 I love this concept: at this notable restaurant you get to sample the top notch steak, accompaniments and Malbec wine for around 40% less than patrons normally pay – as long as you arrive promptly and leave the restaurant by 8pm.
-Perfect for backpackers on a budget.
+Perfect if you’re on a budget like I was.

 Take a tango class